ayonli/ngrpc/README.md

-Moreover, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process, in such case, a hard kill is required.
+Moreover, that the CLI tool only works for the app instance, if the process contains other logics that prevent the process to exit, the `stop` command will not be able to terminate the process, in such case, a force kill is required.

 ## Implement a Service